Top 51 Places to Visit in India

 Bandhvagarh: The Brothers Fort

-One of the top places to visit in India, Bandhvagarh National Park is an exciting and adventurous tourist haven for both wildlife photographers and Tiger enthusiasts.
+One of the best tourist places to visit in India, Bandhvagarh National Park is an exciting and adventurous tourist haven for both wildlife photographers and Tiger enthusiasts.
 Rich with a large and excellent biodiversity, the site has one of the largest Tiger populations in India along with other exotic species of deer.
 Located in embrace of Vindhya Hills, The National Park is spread in the sprawling 105 sq. km with an additional buffer area of 400 sq. km with a varying topography.
 A number of expeditions like jeep safaris and elephant safaris are organized for the ultimate thrill.
 Bandhvagarh has one of the highest number of cases of Tiger sightings, thus taking a trip becomes all the more arousing and full of fun.

 - Opening Dates of National Parks in India 2015